csae1152/JavaForHighThroughput/README.md

 A loop can have multiple exits.
 Any deoptimization point counts as a loop exit.
 If your loop has a rare exceptional condition, consider exiting to another (slower) loop when it happens.

+Profiling

+Profiling is performed at the bytecode level in the interpreter and tier one compiler.
+The compiler leans heavily on profile data to motivate optimistic optimizations.
+Every null check site has a record of whether a null was ever seen.
+Similar points can be made about other low-level checks.
+Every call site with a receiver has a record of which types were encountered (up to 2-3 types).
+There is also a type profile for every checkcast, instanceof, and aastore.
+(Helps with generics.)
+Every call site and branch point has a record of execution counts.

+Deoptimization

+Deoptimization is the process of changing an optimized stack frame to an unoptimized one.
+With respect to compiled methods, it is also the process of throwing away code with invalid optimistic optimizations, and replacing it by less-optimized, more robust code.
+A method may in principle be deoptimized dozens of times.
+The compiler may stub out an untaken branch and deoptimize if it is ever taken.
+Similarly for low-level safety checks that have historically never failed.
+If a call site or cast encounters an unexpected type, the compiler deoptimizes.
+If a class is loaded that invalidates an earlier class hierarchy analysis, any affected method activations, in any thread, are forced to a safepoint and deoptimized.
+Such indirect deoptimization is mediated by the dependency system.
+If the compiler makes an unchecked assumption, it must register a checkable dependency.
+(E.g., that class Foo has no subclasses, or method Foo.bar is has no overrides.)

+Methods

+Methods are often inlined.
+This increases the compiler's "horizon" of optimization.
+Static, private, final, and/or "special" invocations are easy to inline.
+Virtual (and interface) invocations are often demoted to "special" invocations, if the class hierarchy permits it.
+A dependency is registered in case further class loading spoils things.
+Virtual (and interface) invocations with a lopsided type profile are compiled with an optimistic check in favor of the historically common type (or two types).
+Depending on the profile, a failure of the optimistic check will either deoptimize or run through a (slow) vtable/itable call.

+On the fast path of an optimistically typed call, inlining is common.
+The best case is a de facto monomorphic call which is inlined.
+Such calls, if back-to-back, will perform the receiver type check only once.
+In the absence of strong profiling information, a virtual (or interface) call site will be compiled in an agnostic state, waiting for the first execution to provide a provisional monomorphic receiver.
+(This is called an "inline cache".)
+An inline cache will flip to a monomorphic state at the first call, and stay in that state as long as the exact receiver type (not a subtype) is repeated every time.
+An inline cache will flip to a "megamorphic" state if a second receiver type is encountered.
+Megamorphic calls use assembly-coded vtable and itable stubs, patched in by the JVM.
+The compiler does not need to manage them.

+Intrinsics

+There are lots of intrinsic methods.
+See library_call.cpp and vmSymbols.hpp.
+Object.getClass is one or two instructions.
+Class.isInstance and Class.isAssignableFrom are as cheap as instanceof bytecodes when the operands are constants, and otherwise no more expensive than aastore type checks.
+Most single-bit Class queries are cheap and even constant-foldable.
+Reflective array creation is about as cheap as newarray or anewarray instructions.
+Object.clone is cheap and shares code with Arrays.copyOf (only recently!).
+...Need much more here...

+Miscellanous

+Use a disassembler if available to inspect the generated code.
+Switches are profiled but the profile information is poorly used.
+For now, consider building an initial decision tree if you know one or two cases are really common.
+Exception throwing compiles to a goto, if the thrower and catcher inline together.
+For such uses, rely on preallocated or cloned exceptions, or override the fillInStackTrace part of exception creation, which is an expensive, reflective native call.

+Do not use jsr/ret.
+Just clone your finally code if you have to.
+If you are compiling a non-Java language, consider using standard mangling conventions.
+If you are generating almost the same class many times in a row, with small variations, factor out the repeating parts into a superclass or static helper class.
+For small variations in the remaining part, consider using a single named class as a template and loading it multiple times as an anonymous class with constant pool edits.
+Anonymous classes load and unload faster than named ones.